-Once they’ve spent two weeks practicing their newfound skills in a “real world” setting, students return to expedition.
+Once they’ve spent time practicing their newfound skills at base camp and in adventure programming, students return to expedition.

 Varied environments and staff across different parts of our curriculum are critical for students to practice, refine, and strengthen their skills so they can succeed at home.
 Transitions include both this practical change as well as a plan for tomorrow.
 Everything we do is meant to prepare students to graduate Trails with the confidence they will be able to transition their new skills toward a brighter future.

 After a thorough initial assessment and effective, research-based interventions have been completed, we continue to support your child by working with them to develop a practical and detailed plan for their transition home.
 It is not enough for your child to say they are going to do things better—we want to make sure there is a detailed plan that they’ve committed to, and that both you and your child have the tools needed for the plan to be successful.

 Our team of therapists will support you with resources, templates, and tools that will allow your family to build on the progress made while your child attended Trails Carolina.

 Family Involvement Improves Student Outcomes